 Archaeologists have determined that the site of Tula, the Toltec capital, long predates the civilization’s rise.
 It was first settled as early as 600 AD, back when Teotihuacan was still the main city in the region.
 Mysteriously, Tula was abandoned some 150 years later.
 The Toltecs then settled at the spot around the year 900 and began to build their pyramids, palaces and ball courts there.

 At its height, the city probably had a population of around 30 – 40,000.
-That’s roughly one-sixth the size of Teotihuacan, and the difference in scale between the two ancient cities is obvious.
+That’s roughly one-sixth the size of Teotihuacan, and the difference in scale between the two ancient cities is immediately apparent upon arrival.
 But the Toltecs’ power and influence was not solely limited to Tula or even just to the central Mexico region.
 As we’ll go over further down below, clear Toltec influence is evident all throughout the ancient Mayan capital of Chichen Itza.

 Not only did the Toltecs bridge the gap between the Teotihuacanos and the Aztecs, but they served as an important link between the civilizations of central Mexico and the Yucatan.
 These two regions otherwise had little to do with one another historically, but we likely have the Toltecs to credit for bringing Quetzalcoatl worship and other new ideas to the Mayans.